AEC-Lab/package-manager/src/styles/README.md

 - `components/helpers.scss` contains classes related with `Flexbox`.
 - `components/buttons.scss` contains classes related with buttons.
 Create a scss file for a component if you think it could have many classes related.
 - `components/generic.scss` contains all the code that are not in the described files.
+- `variables.scss` use this file to modify vuetify sass variables.

 ### Color variables